DanielLin9406/crawler-python-voicetube/README.md

 Python Crawler is a tool for the purpose of collecting vocabulary on VoiceTube.com and make an output file in .csv format for future usage.

+## Prerequirement

+Manually save the vocabulary page on VoiceTube.com as VoiceTube.html in this folder.

 ## Installation

 ```bash